your0rg/HabitatForMeteor/README.md

 1. *Upload Example Project* :: If you type `y<enter>` at this point HabitatForMeteor will proceed with the indicated actions.
 When it completes, you will find :
     - a new release created on GitHub : ( eg; Similar to [the releases page of Habitat](https://github.com/habitat-sh/habitat/releases) )
-    - a new package published on the Habitat Depot : ( eg; Similar to [the package page of MongoDB](https://app.habitat.sh/#/pkgs/core/mongodb) )
+    - a new package published on the Habitat Depot : ( eg; Similar to [this package page of MongoDB](https://app.habitat.sh/#/pkgs/core/mongodb) )

 #### Server side operations